hexedwalnut/fen-ttrpg/content/core/chapters/introduction.md

 ### Additional Die

-When rolling with one or more additional die, you pick from the dice you are rolling the die with the highest amount of sides.
-Then you roll one or more additional die of that type.
+When told to roll an additional die, you roll one more die of the same sides as you are rolling.
+When told to roll and additional die for a dice roll that has multiple different sided dice, you roll and additional die with sides equal to the highest sides among the dice rolled.

+For example, if you are told to roll one additional weapon die for your [Dagger]({{< ref "/core/ref/dagger-weapon.md" >}}), which as a weapon die of 1d4, you roll 2d4 instead.
+Likewise, if told to roll an additional die for a roll of 1d4+1d8+1d20, you would roll 1d4+1d8+2d20 instead.

 ### Non-explosive